sanderslab/sanderslab.github.io/_pages/recruitment.md

 # Open positions

-Thank you for your interest in joining Sanders Lab.
+Thank you for your interest in joining the Sanders Lab.

 ## Graduate students

-If you are considering a rotation in Sanders Lab please contact Dr. Sanders directly using the details on his USCF profile page.
+Dr. Sanders is a member of the [Neuroscience graduate program (part of PIBS)](https://graduate.ucsf.edu/programs/neuroscience) and the [Pharmaceutical Sciences and Pharmacogenomics (PSPG) graduate program](https://pspg.ucsf.edu).
+If you are interested in a rotation in the Sanders Lab, please contact Dr. Sanders directly using the details on his [USCF profile page](https://profiles.ucsf.edu/stephan.sanders).

 ## Postdoctoral researchers

 We are currently looking for enthusiastic researchers with a strong computational background in:

 - Genomic analysis (e.g. high-throughput/next-generation sequencing)
-- Imaging analysis, in particular automating analysis of fluorescent light microscopy images
+- High performance computing, parallelization, and pipelines
 - Statistical analysis including network analysis, quantitative trait analysis, or heritability
-- High performance computing, parallelization, and pipelines
+- Imaging analysis, in particular automating analysis of fluorescent light microscopy images

-Please contact Dr. Sanders directly using the details on his USCF profile page.
+Please contact Dr. Sanders directly using the details on his [USCF profile page](https://profiles.ucsf.edu/stephan.sanders).